 Let $\Omega$ be the two-dimensional domain $[-\ell/2, +\ell/2]\times[0, h]$ depicted in Figure~\ref{fig:domain}, and let $\Gamma$ be its boundary.
 This domain is separated into two non-overlapping subdomains of equal size $\Omega_0=[-\ell/2,0]\times[0, h]$ and $\Omega_1=[0,+\ell/2]\times[0, h]$.
 This splitting has introduced a new artificial boundary on each subdomain: we denote by $\Sigma_{01}$ the artificial boundary of $\Omega_0$ and by $\Sigma_{10}$ the artificial boundary of $\Omega_1$.
 Furthermore, $\vec{n}_i$ denotes the outwardly oriented unit vector normal to $\Sigma_{ij}$.

-We want to solve the following Helmholtz problem on $\Omega$:
+Let us solve the following Helmholtz problem on $\Omega$:

-where $p(x, y)$ is the unknown function, $g(x, y)$ a known source term and $k$ the fixed wavenumber of the Helmholtz problem.
+where $p(x, y)$ is the unknown function, $g(x, y)$ is a known source term and $k\in\mathbb{R}$ is the fixed wavenumber of the Helmholtz problem.
 Because of its boundary condition, it is obvious that~\eqref{eq:helmholtz} models a \emph{cavity problem} strongly exhibiting forward- \emph{and back-propagating waves}.
-Let us note that for this problem to be well-defined, we assume that $k$ is bounded away from an eigenvalue of~\eqref{eq:helmholtz}.
+It is important to stress that for this problem to be well-defined, we must assume that $k^2$ is not an eigenvalue of~\eqref{eq:helmholtz}.

-Let us set up now the following optimized non-overlapping Schwarz method, indexed by $n$, to solve the cavity Helmholtz problem~\eqref{eq:helmholtz}:
+Let us now set up the following optimized non-overlapping Schwarz method, indexed by $n$, to solve the cavity Helmholtz problem~\eqref{eq:helmholtz}:

-where $\Trsm$ is the transmission operator of the optimized Schwarz algorithm, and where $p_i^n(x, y)$ is the solution of the iterative procedure at iteration $n$ and on domain $\Omega_i$.
+where $\Trsm$ is the transmission operator of the optimized Schwarz algorithm and $p_i^n(x, y)$ is the solution of the iterative procedure at iteration $n$ and on domain $\Omega_i$.
 Once the Schwarz algorithm has converged, the solution $p(x, y)$ of the original problem~\eqref{eq:helmholtz} is recovered by concatenating the solutions $p_0(x, y)$ and $p_1(x, y)$.
 Since the domains do not overlap, we furthermore have that $\vec{n}_0 = -\vec{n}_1$.
-Therefore, the last system of equations becomes:
+Therefore, the system of equations becomes: